 SMUD Claim #4: We already considered shutting down the power plants.
 We found that doing so would cause energy bills to increase by 300% or more.

-Response: Others are figuring out how to stop burning fossil fuels without price spikes.
+Response: Others are figuring out how to stop burning fossil fuels.
 So can SMUD.
 We ask that SMUD share its math so the community can figure this out together.

 - Los Angeles has committed to closing their power plants.
 Oakland is already moving to close one power plant and replacing the energy with large and small-scale solar and battery storage.

 - We ask that SMUD share their calculations so the community can see how SMUD arrived at their conclusion and put forward alternatives.